mahdeslami11/jalil-saboorizadeh-Multi-speaker-Neural-Vocoder/README.md

 The goal of this project was to build a speech synthesizer based on recurrent neural networks capable of speaking with different Spanish voices.

-2-Description of innovation:
+2-Description of innovation :

 Speaker-dependent normalization was not enough for voice conversion purposes, so more complex architectures were pro- .
 Nevertheless, human listeners preferred the speech modeled with speaker-dependent normalization and, given the similarity of the features normalized for each speaker, a better quantization could be applied for coding applications or for de- ployment of neural networks with limited resources.Whilst the speaker-dependent normalization itself doesn’t seem to improve the results obtained with the classical speaker-independent feature scaling, when combined with the look ahead approach, it achieves a 4 score with the male balanced dataset.
 To sum up, with the combination of the two proposals,a state-of-the-art MOS score have been achieved for a multi- speaker speech synthesis system.
 Both of that approaches were novelties introduced in this thesis and results show that they could be beneficial to other TTS systems as well as for a bunch of other applications involving features from different sources and modeling of no-real-time sequences.

-3-change source code : better source code in similar project
+3-change source code : better source code in similar project :

     from __future__ import absolute_import
     from __future__ import division